Don’t repeat these common mistakes: How to make a good job posting

-Mistake #6: Overloading the post with keywords at the expense of your message
+Mistake #6: Overloading the Post with Keywords at the Expense of Your Message

-To get maximum exposure for a job posting, you must make if “findable”.
+To get maximum exposure for a job posting, you must make it “findable”.
 This means you need to consider search engine optimization (SEO) tactics.
 A top success factor in SEO is selecting the correct keyword phrases.
 When you select the ideal keywords, you increase the likelihood that your postings will perform well on the job boards.

 Include the keywords most relevant to your sales job opening.
 Think like a job seeker.
 What keywords do sales job seekers use when they search for your type of sales job?
 Make the keywords in your sales job postings as specific as possible.
 For example, don’t use a generic term like “sales associate” if you sell IT services.
 In this case, you might use the keyword “IT services sales associate.”

-You can create a list of ideal keywords by using online tools such Google’s Keyword Planner.
+You can create a list of ideal keywords by using online tools such as Google’s Keyword Planner.
 Your team can also have a keyword brainstorming session.

 Other ways to make your job posting specific and relevant is to include:

 - Geographic keywords (Financial Sales Executive to lead Denver Office)